(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Chlorophyll that makes the "greens" green is a natural cleanser.
 Research has shown that chlorophyll helps reverse a wide array of health disorders affecting many organs, such as the skin, intestines, and liver.
 That's why adding a "green supplement" to your dog's diet is essential for detoxification.

-This formula contains herbs such as dandelion, burdock, red clover, milk thistle, garlic, flax; "greens" such as kelp and spirulina; as well as various vitamins and minerals.
+This formula contains "greens" such as chlorella, blue-green algae and spirulina; herbs such as alfalfa and turmeric, as well as various vitamins and minerals.
 Great for dogs who need detoxification and immune-system strengthening.

 Besides using herbs and supplements for dog detox, we should also provide our dogs with good food, fresh water, and the opportunity to exercise daily.